menandmice/micetro_docs/guides/user-manual/networks.rst

    * For a **network**, you can reserve network and broadcast address, and lock the range if needed.
 You can also assign it to an AD site, see :ref:`active-directory`.

    * A **DHCP scope** can be created with the network and broadcast addresses automatically configured.
 If the server is configured to use a failover relationship, you can add the scope to the failover.
-Also, if superscopes have been created on the server, you can add the scope to a :ref:`dhcp-superscopes`.
+Also, if :ref:`dhcp-superscopes` have been created on the server, you can add the scope to a superscope.

     ..
 Note::